microsoft/playwright/docs/src/api/params.md

 - `url` <[string]|[RegExp]|[function]\([URL]\):[boolean]>

 A glob pattern, regex pattern or predicate receiving [URL] to match while waiting for the navigation.
-Note that if the parameter is a string without wilcard characters, the method will wait for navigation to URL that is exactly equal to the string.
+Note that if the parameter is a string without wildcard characters, the method will wait for navigation to URL that is exactly equal to the string.

 ## wait-for-event-event